 Applying for an UNDEF project grant and selection process

 UNDEF supports projects that strengthen the voice of civil society, promote human rights, and encourage the participation of all groups in democratic processes.
 UNDEF projects are two years long.
 Applicants can request a grant of a minimum of 100,000 US dollars and a maximum of 300,000 US dollars.
 The large majority of UNDEF funds go to local civil society organizations -- both in the transition and consolidation phases of democratization.
 In this way, UNDEF plays a distinct role in complementing the UN's other work -- the work with Governments -- to strengthen democratic governance around the world.

-Since 2006, UNDEF has supported almost 800 projects in over 120 countries at a total amount of almost US$190 million.
+Since 2006, UNDEF has supported more than 800 projects in over 120 countries at a total amount of almost US$190 million.
 Proposals are subject to a highly rigorous selection process, with fewer than two per cent of proposals chosen for funding.

 Projects fall under one or more of eight areas

 Online Project Proposal System

 The on-line project proposal system can be accessed at the UNDEF website only during the annual window.
 Please read the following documents: project proposal guidelines, lessons learned for applicants, frequently asked questions, blank project proposal form, and summaries of existing projects.
 The on-line proposal form is fairly short and simple, as you are not expected at this stage to draft a full project document.
 Project proposals submitted by e-mail, regular post, facsimile, diplomatic or UN pouch, hand or courier delivery or any other channel will NOT be considered.
 Neither will project proposals in any language other than English or French.